 The Queen's death has prompted an unprecedented outpouring of grief from around the world.
 In light of the sad news of her passing, we're taking a look back to the very beginning of her landmark 70-year reign - the moment Princess Elizabeth became Queen Elizabeth II.

-The Queen and her family's history is being featured in the new Channel 4 documentary, The Queen's Lost Family, where personal photos, letters and diaries from the royal family between 1920 and the end of World War Two are revealed.
-And in episode three on Sunday night, the programme will focus on the monarch's father George VI, and his reign following brother Edward VIII's abdication.
+The late monarch's history was being featured in Channel 4 documentary, The Queen's Lost Family, where personal photos, letters and diaries from the royal family between 1920 and the end of World War Two were revealed.
+And in episode three, the programme focused on the monarch's father George VI, and his reign following brother Edward VIII's abdication.
 George – known as Bertie to his close friends – became King while Britain was facing many problems, and throughout his reign, he became known as the symbol of Britain's determination to win the Second World War against Germany.
 Following his death in February 1952, his oldest daughter Princess Elizabeth became Queen.

 The King had died peacefully in his sleep at the age of 56 – but Elizabeth's remote location meant it was some time before the news reached her.
 It was first relayed to a senior courtier, who passed it on to the princess' private secretary, Martin Charteris, who then telephoned Prince Philip's aide, Commander Michael Parker.

 By then, the royal couple had returned to Sagana Lodge, a farm some 20 miles away from Treetops which had been gifted to her as a wedding present by the Kenyan government.
 Commander Parker personally alerted Philip to the King's death, and it was he who broke the news to his wife.
 "He looked as if you'd dropped half the world on him," Commander Parker later recalled.